To view Haag Education’s statement and revised no-fee cancellation policy

 What is your cancellation policy?

-A full refund, less a $35 Administration Fee, will be issued if you cancel more than 30 days prior to the start date of the seminar.
+- A full refund, less a $50 Administration Fee, will be issued if you cancel more than 30 days prior to the start date of the seminar.
 50% of your registration fee will be refunded if you cancel between 30-11 days prior to the class start date.
 If you cancel within 10 days of the start of the class, you will not receive a refund.
-Haag offers 1 Complimentary Transfer to another HCI program if you notify us within 10 days of the start of your class.
+Haag offers 1 Complimentary Transfer to another HCI program if you notify us at least 10 days prior to the start of the course date.
 A $100 transfer fee will apply if you cancel less than 10 days prior to the class date, or if you have already used your complimentary transfer.
 If you fail to notify us of cancellation or fail to appear for any part of the course you have registered, you will forfeit your registration fees in full.